AlibabaCloudDocs/hologram/intl.en-US/Data Access/Batch synchronization/MaxCompute/Create a foreign table in Hologres to accelerate queries of MaxCompute data.md

 2. Create a foreign table in Hologres.

     Create a foreign table in Hologres to map the source table in MaxCompute.
-You can configure the foreign table to include part of or all fields in the MaxCompute table.
+You can configure the foreign table to include some or all fields in the MaxCompute table.
 For example, you can execute the following statement to create a foreign table:

     ```
     CREATE FOREIGN TABLE weather1 (